crflynn/sklearn-instrumentation/docs/instrumentation/custom.rst

 Custom Instrumentation
 ======================

 The package comes with a handful of decorators which log information about ``X`` or timing of execution.
-You can create your own instrumentation just by creating a decorator, following this pattern
+You can create your own instrumentation just by creating a decorator, following this pattern:

 .. code-block:: python